If you’re making hard cheeses like Cheddar or Gouda, chances are you either already waxing them, or have been looking into how to do so.

 In fact it has been used for centuries to wax cheeses, although ‘modern’ waxes have become more popular these days.

 Beeswax, like most waxes, can become brittle when set and stored in cold conditions and may crack and pull away from the cheese.
-Parrafin based waxes have an extra ingredient added to avoid this issue and some cheese makers and beeswax fans have suggested adding vegetable shortening, coconut oil or a small amount of mineral oil to the beeswax to assist with the pliability.
+Paraffin based waxes have an extra ingredient added to avoid this issue.
+Some cheese makers and beeswax fans have suggested adding vegetable shortening, coconut oil or a small amount of mineral oil to the beeswax to assist with the pliability.
 Others believe it doesn’t need it and prefer to keep the beeswax pure and untainted by other ingredients.

 Beeswax, like normal cheese wax, also needs to be applied with care.